Quite often when I travel into the piney woods there is

 Nature sort of pulls at my creativity during these walks and most recently these wreaths became part of a possibility after a little clearing took place.

-The wall of vines was entangled with massive weed vines that have these awful thorns.
+The wall of vines was entangled with massive vines that have these awful thorns.
 So, I plunged through the weeds to find the good.
 When I rescued them, I took some clippings for propagation and the rest I used to make these wreaths.

 I was reminded that too often we forget there is goodness all around us.
 Sometimes we must be the good in these dark instances and remove the rubble.
 We do this with love, we do this because it was already done for us.